-This program examines performance shortfalls and crisis situations within the hospitality and tourism industry.
+This online course examines performance shortfalls and crisis situations within the hospitality and tourism industry.
 It intends to analyze how organizations and people react to and cope with conditions of financial distress and performance shortfalls.
 You will discover theories and practices on corporate turnarounds and change management.

 |Week 1||Introduction to underperformance